mhuang00/child00/_posts/2021-07-13-Postdoctoral.md

 The project aims to develop a new generation of mRNA based vaccines.
 The goal of the computational part of the project is to develop methods for predicting RNA tertiary structures and optimizing RNA stability.<br />
   <br />
 The   recent   breakthrough   of   AlphaFold2   in   accurately   predicting   protein structures   paves   the   way   for   applying   deep   learning   techniques   to   grand challenges in biology.
-However, it is critical to emphasize that learning RNAtertiary structures is significantly more challenging than protein structures.
+However, it is critical to emphasize that learning RNA tertiary structures is significantly more challenging than protein structures.
 Only 15,000 chains in 5,000 RNA structures are present in the PDB, 30-fold less than the 150,000 training proteins.
-The lack of experimental training data requires usto: (1) augment the training set with new experimental data, (2) design more theoretically expressive learning techniques than AlphaFold2, which rely on a standard   supervised   learning   framework   and   a   classical   Transformer-based architecture.<br />
+The lack of experimental training data requires us to: (1) augment the training set with new experimental data, (2) design more theoretically expressive learning techniques than AlphaFold2, which rely on a standard   supervised   learning   framework   and   a   classical   Transformer-based architecture.<br />
   <br />
-In this role, one will be part of a multi-disciplinary team consisting of computerscientists, biologists, and bioinformaticians.
-Duties include primarily developingnew AI methods for RNA structure predictions.<br /><br />
+In this role, one will be part of a multi-disciplinary team consisting of computer scientists, biologists, and bioinformaticians.
+Duties include primarily developing new AI methods for RNA structure predictions.<br /><br />

 Requirements:<br />
 - PhD in Computer Science, Bioinformatics, or a related discipline.<br />